waleedayoub/waleedayoub.github.io/content/post/huggingface-agents_unit1.md

 title: "Huggingface Agents - Unit 1 Exploration"
 author: waleed
 date: 2025-03-03T12:29:19-05:00
-description: Datatalksclub LLM Zoomcamp Week 2 Notes
+description: "Deep dive into huggingface's CodeAgent framework: exploring how AI agents work with prompts.yaml, manage context evolution, and make decisions through LLM interactions.
+Includes practical insights on agent observability using Langfuse."
-tags: ["huggingface", "LLM","agents","python"]
+tags: ["huggingface", "llm","agents","python"]
 series: ["huggingface-agents"]
 draft: false
 ---

-I have recently started a new course focused on building agents provided by huggingface.co Here's an overview of all the things that I'll be learning:
+I have recently started a [new course](https://huggingface.co/learn/agents-course/unit0/introduction) focused on building agents provided by huggingface.co
+Here's an overview of all the things that I'll be learning:

 - 📖 Study AI Agents in theory, design, and practice.